Predicting topological quantum phase transition from dynamics via multisite entanglement: Introduction

 On the other hand, it was shown that systems with topologically ordered states possess several unique characteristics like robustness under local perturbation which is, in general, absent in other phases of a many-body system \cite{Wen95, Wen02}.
-Moreover, such states cannot be characterized by any local order parameter and hence, QPTs from topologically ordered states cannot be understood by conventional theories based on the divergence in local order parameters.
-Therefore, a novel approach is required to investigate the underlying characteristics of the ground state of these systems.
-In these models, QPT, known as topological quantum phase transition (TQPT), from a topological phase to another phase has been extensively studied both analytically and numerically \cite{Hamma2008,PRL98,PRB77}.
-In this context, the Kitaev toric code is an example of a topologically ordered state that undergoes a second order quantum phase transition \cite{Kitaev02, KITAEV20032, KITAEV20062}.
-The ground states of modified Kitaev models also change their phase from the topologically ordered phase to a nontopological one, thereby exhibiting a topological quantum phase transition \cite{Trebst07, Claduio2008, Wu12}.
+Moreover, such states cannot be characterized by any local order parameter, and hence, QPTs from topologically ordered states cannot be understood by conventional theories based on the divergence in local order parameters.
+Therefore, a novel approach is required to investigate the underlying characteristics of the ground state in these systems, especially, the QPT from a topological phase to another phase, known as the topological quantum phase transition (TQPT) which has also been extensively studied using both analytical and numerical techniques \cite{Hamma2008, Trebst07, PRB77}.
+In this context, the Kitaev toric code is an example of a topologically ordered state that undergoes a second-order quantum phase transition \cite{Kitaev02, KITAEV20032, KITAEV20062}.
+The ground states of the modified Kitaev models also change phase from the topologically ordered phase to a nontopological one, thereby exhibiting a TQPT \cite{Trebst07, Claduio2008, Wu12}.